ucdavisdatalab/workshop_julia_basics/_sources/chapters/21_syntax-features.md

 end
 ```

-3. Comprehensions and generator expressions are useful for building custom data structures.
+Comprehensions and generator expressions are useful for building custom data structures.
 ```julia
 using LinearAlgebra

 diag = Diagonal([1/x for x in 1:20 if x % 2 == 0])
 ```

+Julia has a large collection of higher-level functions (functions that act on functions), including `map`, `reduce`, `foldl`, `accumulate`, and various derivatives (e.g., `mapreduce`).

 Conditionals and Flow Control
 -----------------------------

 ### Conditionals (if/then/else)

 ```julia
 i = 1
 j = 2